taskolib/taskolib/README.md

 Building the Documentation
 --------------------------
 This library carries documentation embedded in the source code.
-Run the following command from the library root directory to generate HTML documentation:
+Run the following tool to generate HTML documentation:

-      ./make-doc.py
+      ./tools/make-doc.py

 This runs the open-source tool Doxygen and generates a web page in the directory docs/html.